 Centurion Apartment Real Estate Investment Trust ("REIT" or the "Trust") is an unincorporated, open-ended real estate private investment trust which was created pursuant to a Declaration of Trust initially dated August 31, 2009, as further amended from time to time and most recently amended on September 19, 2017 ("Declaration of Trust") and is governed by the laws of the Province of Ontario.
-The registered office of the Trust is located at 25 Sheppard Avenue West, Suite 710, Toronto, Ontario, M2N 6S6.

-The Trust invests primarily in multi-suite residential properties, student residence properties, mortgages and other real estate investments in Canada.
+The registered office of the Trust is located at 25 Sheppard Avenue West, Suite 1800, Toronto, Ontario, M2N 6S8.
+The Trust invests primarily in multi-suite residential properties, student residence properties, mortgages and other opportunistic real estate investments in Canada and the United States.